xmuyulab/DreamDIA/README.md

 ```

 * Using the argument `--gpus all` will considerably accelerate the Dream-DIA pipeline if you have some GPUs.
+* It may be slow to run Dream-DIA without GPUs now.
+We are still working on improving the efficiency of our software.

 3. Activate the conda environment.